 Being a homeowner is one of my greatest achievements, but the responsibilities that come with it are something that I have struggled with.
 Not so much keeping up with the repairs as I expected this.
 But it’s keeping up with the housework that I found to be a real challenge.
 As a first-time homeowner, I didn’t realize how time-consuming this would be.
+I became aware of the importance of keeping your home clean after learning of people who have left their home in a dirty state for too long and resulted in having a pest issue!
+This worried me, the idea of having to look into pest control forest park way, like my friend did, in order to make sure their house was free of pests.
+I realised that regular cleaning was the only way to move forward.
 So, I decided that if I wanted to have any time to myself, I needed to develop a plan that would let me get all the cleaning done and leave me time for myself.
 It worked, so I thought I would pass my ideas along to you if you were having the same problems.

 I realized that one of the problems I was having was that I was not organized.
 I wrote a list of all the tasks that had to be done.
 I broke the list down into what had to be done daily, weekly, then on occasion.